-Each of the Revolving Credit Facility, the 2028 Term Loan and the 2029 Term Loan is freely pre-payable at any time.
+Each of the Revolving Credit Facility, the 2028 Term Loan, the 2029 Term Loan and the 2030 Term Loan is freely pre-payable at any time.
 Outstanding credit extensions under the Revolving Credit Facility are mandatorily payable if the amount of such credit extensions exceeds the revolving facility limit.
 The Operating Partnership may re-borrow amounts paid down on the Revolving Credit Facility prior to its maturity.
-Loans repaid under the 2028 Term Loan and 2029 Term Loan cannot be reborrowed.
+Loans repaid under the 2028 Term Loan, 2029 Term Loan and 2030 Term Loan cannot be reborrowed.